Date Night At Home Ideas

 The same principle applies for lego.

-There are some really cool lego sets like this ship in a bottle.
+There are some really cool lego sets like this architecture of the New York City skyline.

 This is quite expensive, but if you’re die hard fans, it’s nice for a special occasion.